Naahmo/Autoparry-volt-ping-40-200/README.md

 1.Get ingame

-2.Open the .exe file (Public xxx Ms Volt parry)
+2.Open the .exe file (Public xxx Ms Volt parry) **Note** please choose the one that has the closest value to your LOWEST average ping (you can check it in game with Shift+f3)

 3.Press dot/period(.) button to hide the leaderboard